Selfridge Air National Guard Base: Mitchell Air Races

 The first Air Show at Selfridge was the 1922 Mitchell Air Races.
 During that event, both official and unofficial air speed records were set.
 Prior to the races officially starting – the pilots flew a measured course over Lake St. Clair and back to the base – Army Lt.
 Russell L. Maughan flew a Curtiss R-6 aircraft 248.5 miles per hours, more than 25 mph more than the fastest speed ever recorded to that point.
 However, Maughan's flight was not considered official because the race judges were not yet in place.
 Four days later, on 18 October, Army Brig.
 Gen. Billy Mitchell flew the same aircraft at 224.05 miles per hour, officially setting the new air speed record.
 Maughan's day was not in vain, however, as he would later go on to set new air speed records several times throughout the 1920s.

 Mitchell Air Races were also held at Selfridge in 1927 and for the last time in 1936.

 Selfridge International Open House and Air Show

 The base typically hosts an open house and air show every 2–3 years in the summer months.
-The last edition of the Selfridge International Open House and Air Show was in July 2022.
+The last edition of the Selfridge International Open House and Air Show was in July 2022. in September 2011, Wing Walker Todd Green died while attempting a trick, falling 200 feet to his death.

 The 2020 edition was cancelled due to the COVID-19 pandemic.